nobrakal/asak/README.md

 * `Asak.Clustering`, that defines a function `cluster` which is making a kind of complete-linkage clustering of a list of hashes.
 This function can parallelize some work.

+#### More details

+A paper (in french) about asak was published in the proceedings of the JFLA (Journées Francophones des Langages Applicatifs) 2020.
+It can be found here: https://github.com/nobrakal/asak-paper/

 ## Documentation

 The documentation of the API is available here: [https://nobrakal.github.io/asak/asak/](https://nobrakal.github.io/asak/asak/).